 Digitally de-aging Will Smith for Gemini Man wasn't enough — they had to roll back his acting chops, too.
-Ang Lee's upcoming sci-fi flick stars Smith as Henry, an elite assassin who has to go toe to toe with a younger clone of himself, as well as the younger clone.
+Ang Lee's upcoming sci-fi flick stars Smith as Henry, an elite assassin who has to go toe to toe with a younger clone of himself, played by a digitally de-aged Smith.

 While digital de-aging is becoming increasingly commonplace in filmmaking, having been utilized in Tron: Legacy and Terminator: Genysis as well as a handful of X-Men and MCU films, to Lee it involved much more than motion capture and CG-rendered wizardry.